patrickjmeurer/viterc/README.md

 ## Why

 This template arose out of a need to unite all the above libraries, which were not found in the existing Vite templates.
+This template has an active contributors that will update everything on this template as needed

 ## Usage